uniprot-pdbe/eccb2018/Cases-studies/README.md

 Notes on isoform sequences (This is a case study in itself as can be expended in to looking at the mapped protein structures):
 UniProt functional annotations (features) are not mapped to isoform sequences.
 This is possible but you have to think of a strategy on how to do it and to test that it is correct to map the feature to the isoform.

+Notes on Python:
+Make sure you have pandas installed.
+If using python 3.x run pip3 install pandas